 Porches, porches, porches, porches - there's no shortage of them at Breeden Inn in Bennettsville.
 It's a definite advantage to having four elegant guest homes on one lush property.
 Pick a porch and sink down in an oversized bamboo reading chair, channel your childhood with a turn on an old-timey glider, enjoy an al fresco breakfast or secure the Gathering Room, which once served as a summer sleeping porch.
 For the ultimate in privacy, the Robin's Nest suite in the Garden Cottage has its very own porch with views of the garden, a National Wildlife Federation certified habitat.

-The Wilcox, Aiken
+The Willcox, Aiken

-One of the most coveted pleasures at The Wilcox is spending time on the stately columned porch, which runs the length of this historical residence now operating as a grand hotel.
+One of the most coveted pleasures at The Willcox in Aiken is spending time on the stately columned porch, which runs the length of this historical residence now operating as a grand hotel.
 The Colonial Revival architecture makes it easy to imagine you're part of the 19th-century aristocracy that favored this equestrian town during the Gilded Age.
 Grab a rocker and match wits with your partner over a game of chess, or sip a glass of wine before retiring for the night.
 The surrounding magnolias and live oaks add to the relaxing Southern aura.

 Cuthbert House Inn, Beaufort